Patient Cost Transparency Implementation Guide

 1. GFE Coordination Workflow - Supports the ability for a provider to request and collect one or more GFEs from other providers that may participate in a set of procedures related to patient’s period of care for which a GFE is required, either to provide to the patient and/or to submit to a payer.

-2. GFE Submission and AEOB Workflow - Supports the ability for a provider to submit a collection of one or more GFEs to a payer for them to process and produce an AEOB bundle to the patient and optionally to the provider.
+2. GFE Submission and AEOB Workflow - Supports the ability for a provider to submit a collection of one or more GFEs to a payer for them to process and produce an AEOB Packet to the patient and optionally to the provider.
 This submission may include GFEs from multiple providers or a consolidated GFE that were gathered in the GFE Coordination Workflow .

 Good Faith Estimate and Advanced Explanation of Benefit High Level Workflow PCT High Level Workflow